BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 Esp32_web_ftp_telnet_server_templat makes developing Web and Telnet user interfaces for ESP32 projects almost as easy as possible.

-In case of Web user interface all you need to do is upload (using FTP) .html (.png, .jpg, …) files into /var/www/html directory and/or modify httpRequestHandler function that already exists in Esp32_web_ftp_telnet_server_template.ino according to your needs (see examples below).
+In case of Web user interface all you need to do is to upload (using FTP) .html (.png, .jpg, â€¦) files into /var/www/html directory and/or modify httpRequestHandler function that already exists in Esp32_web_ftp_telnet_server_template.ino according to your needs (see examples below).

-In case of Telnet all you need to do is modify telnetCommandHandler function that already exists in Esp32_web_ftp_telnet_server_template.ino according to your needs (see example below).
+In case of Telnet all you need to do is to modify telnetCommandHandler function that already exists in Esp32_web_ftp_telnet_server_template.ino according to your needs (see example below).
 ![Screenshot](screenshot.png)

 You can go directly to Setup instructions and examples now or continue reading the rest of this text.